pushkarlaulkar/Jenkins-K8s/README.md

   7. Run ` kubectl -n jenkins get ingress ` to retrieve the ALB DNS.
   8. Point the domain name in Route 53 to the ALB as an A (alias) record.
   9. Access the app using ` https://your_domain_name `.
+ 10. To upgrade the application, first scale the deployment to 0, change the image and then apply the new deployment again.
+     ```
+     kubectl -n jenkins scale deployment jenkins --replicas=0
+     kubectl -n jenkins apply -f jenkins-dep.yml
+     ```

 ---------------------